mjhmilla/Millard2024VEXATMuscleLSDYNA/README.md

 2. Edit the copy of dyn21.f so that `C start of umat43` appears just before `subroutine umat43` and `c END OF SUBROUTINE UMAT43` appears after the end statement.

-3. Put the files needed to compile an LS-DYNA user material into build/MPP_9.3.1/usermat for the MPP version, and build/MPP_9.3.1/usermat for the SMP version.
+3. Put the files needed to compile an LS-DYNA user material into build/MPP_9.3.1/usermat/ folder.
 On my machine this list of files includes:

 ```
 adjcom.inc